hydrusnetwork/hydrus/docs/getting_started_installing.md

 !!! danger "Bad Locations"
     **Do not install to a network location!** (i.e. on a different computer's hard drive) The SQLite database is sensitive to interruption and requires good file locking, which network interfaces often fake.
 There are [ways of splitting your client up](database_migration.md) so the database is on a local SSD but the files are on a network--this is fine--but you really should not put the database on a remote machine unless you know what you are doing and have a backup in case things go wrong.

-    **Do not install to a location with filesystem-level compression enabled!** It may work ok to start, but when the SQLite database grows to large size, this can cause extreme access latency and I/O errors and corruption.
+    **Do not install to a location with filesystem-level compression enabled! (e.g. BTRFS)** It may work ok to start, but when the SQLite database grows to large size, this can cause extreme access latency and I/O errors and corruption.

 !!! info "For macOS users"
     The Hydrus App is **non-portable** and puts your database in `~/Library/Hydrus` (i.e. `/Users/[You]/Library/Hydrus`).
 You can update simply by replacing the old App with the new, but if you wish to backup, you should be looking at `~/Library/Hydrus`, not the App itself.